facelessuser/coloraide/docs/src/markdown/colors/index.md

 # Supported Colors

+ColorAide aims to support all the color spaces and models currently offered in modern CSS, such as sRGB, Display P3, CIELAB, Oklab, etc. We also try to include a number of color spaces that are not available in CSS, but are generally popular.

+It is doubtful that we'll ever include all available color spaces that exist, but ColorAide is extensible allowing for new color spaces and models to be added by anyone.
+It is also possible that in the future, we may even offer an additional repository with additional, optional color spaces that can be included as needed.

 ## RGB

 RGB is a color model used by a number of different color spaces.
 The sRGB color space is probably the one most think of